 Couple this tax law with the fact that we also have the highest corporate tax rate, and also a substantial number of stifling regulatory agencies, and it’s small wonder why some companies choose to move abroad eventually.

 To call this a “corporate loophole” is exceedingly disingenuous.
 For some companies to survive, they may have no choice but to move its legal status elsewhere.
 American companies are in business to make and do things, not to comply with exhaustive tax policy and burdensome bureaucracy.
 However, the business climate in this country is difficult and to call a company a “deserter” or “unpatriotic” casts the blame squarely in the wrong place — which is a government that over-taxes and over-regulates.
 That is the problem, and inversion is a symptom of an anti-business environment.

 To insinuate that companies who go through the process of inversion are “avoiding federal taxes” entirely omits the reality that this country is the only country who taxes companies both on domestic and foreign profits.
 Just because we can tax them this way, doesn’t mean we ought to.
 Reforming the tax code is a better solution.

-“Needing to reform inversion” is merely creating another tax grab for Obama — masquerading as fighting against “bad corporations” in order to pander to the rhetoric of the left.
+Inversion is merely creating another tax grab — masquerading as fighting against “big business” in order to pander to the rhetoric of the left.
 The government continues to run chronic deficits and is considering this measure in order to fleece businesses for extra tax revenue.
 They already face oppressive taxation and burdensome regulation.
 Attacking them for doing what they might need to do, in order to stay in business, is repugnant.